zchee/golang-wiki/Modules.md

 A *module* is a collection of related Go packages that are versioned together as a single unit.
 Most often, a single version-control repository corresponds exactly to a single module, but alternatively, a single version-control repository can hold multiple modules.

 Modules record precise dependency requirements and create reproducible builds.
-Modules also enable working outside of GOPATH if desired.

 Modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)`, such as  `v0.1.0`, `v1.2.3`, or `v3.0.1`.
 The leading `v` is required.
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
-Public and private module repositories and proxies are becoming available; see FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies).
+Public and private module repositories and proxies are becoming available (see for example FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies)).

 ### go.mod

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
-Module source code may be located outside of $GOPATH.
+Module source code may be located outside of GOPATH.

 All of the packages in a module share a common prefix -- the *module path*.
 The `go.mod` file defines the module path via the `module` directive.
 For example, if you are defining a module for two packages `example.com/my/thing/foo` and `example.com/my/thing/bar`, the first line in your `go.mod` file typically would be `module example.com/my/thing`.